digital-land/standards-manual/app/rules.md

 - The development plan document dataset in the [Development Plan Standard](https://digital-land.github.io/specification/specification/development-plan/)

-<h2 class="govuk-heading-m govuk-!-margin-top-9">For geospatial data include both geometry and point fields</h2>
+## For geospatial data include both geometry and point fields

 In some cases the geometry might not yet exist as data.
 In these cases, it is better to ask for a point than nothing at all.

 Point data, although not as useful as the full geometry data, is still very useful.
 It still indicates where the entity exists and can be used in geography based searches.

-<h2 class="govuk-heading-m govuk-!-margin-top-9">All schemas must include entry, start and end dates</h2>
+## All schemas must include entry, start and end dates

 These dates provide information about the validity of the record.